xingvoong/a_survival_guide_to_linux/README.md

 to start:
 1. Launch your terminal in Mac.
-2. Create a working directory for this tutorial: please follow the steps for now, I will explain later. in your terminal, type:
+2. Create a working directory for this tutorial: please follow the steps for now, I will explain later. \
+	In your terminal, type:

     $mkdir unix_tutorial
+    \
     $cd unix_tutorial

 ## mkdir
-stands for make directory
+stands for make directory \
 ***mkdir [name_directory]***  create a directory names name_directory if it does not exist

 ## cd
-stands for change directory.
+stands for change directory. \
 ***cd [name_directory]*** changes the current working directory to name_directory

     $mkdir unix_tutorial
     $cd unix_tutorial

 what we did above were:
-first: we create a directory name unix_tutorial
+first: we create a directory name unix_tutorial \
-second: we change the working directory to unix_tutorial.
+second: we change the working directory to unix_tutorial. \
-Some extra tips on `cd` command to go back to the previous directory, do:
+Some extra tips on `cd` command \
+to go back to the previous directory, do:

     $ cd ..